asnnat/cn331-as2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a Web Application of Registration.
-You can regist subjects and check your registed subject.

 Consist of
 * admin